christophstrasen/strasen.net/docs/_posts/2023-12-11-managers-personal-task-management.md

 categories: projects
 ---

-I recently started a new a job as executive in medium-sized company.
+I recently started a new a job as executive in medium-sized B2B FinTech company.
 Though not my first rodeo, it is here where I finally achieved inbox zero for the first time, and, fingers crossed, may also sustain it.

 Now I see the upcoming holiday slowdown could provide an opportunity to upgrade a quite related frenemy of mine: task management.